plexiondev/discord-spotify-bot/README.md

 **it won't update**
 * try pausing and un-pausing to get snip to update
 * close and re-open snip to re-authorise with spotify

+---

+**error: `discord.errors.NotFound: 404 Not Found (error code: 10062): Unknown interaction`**

+check your computer is not running behind. either that or discord's servers may be dying - who knows.

+---

+**wrong cover art**

+this is a known issue with local files that will need to be fixed on snip's end. the cover art will be cleared when pausing & unpausing though.

+---

+**still showing song title when paused**

+this once again appears to be an issue with local files and is out of my control (lies on snip/spotify's end)

 ## last